Kreolwolf1/factory-nodejs/lib/auth/readme.md

 ###Simple Usage

-In configuration file you need to add specify the 'client_id' and the 'client_secret' used to register your application in UAA as well as the UAA URL.
-As shown below, the UAA URL should be obained from the Cloud Founcry environment variable:
+To register your application in UAA, specify in the configuration file:

+ - `client_id`;
+ - `client_secret`;
+ - UAA URL (is obtained from the Cloud Foundry environment variable).

+{{tip "To use this code on your local machine, you have to provide the direct UAA URL instead of URL from Cloud Foundry credentials." type="info"}}

 ```js
 //config.js